Give your Logistics Network The Attention That It Deserves

 • The same service issues resurface

-• The same questions get asked again and again
+• The same questions are asked again and again

-Fractional logistics leadership changes the questions being asked, the insights drawn from the data, and which opportunities even become visible.
+A Fractional Head of Logistics changes the questions being asked, the insights drawn from the data, and which opportunities even become visible.

 • Should we add another DC or consolidate those two existing ones?